naturae-syria/naturae-syria.github.io/README.md

    pnpm install
    ```

 2. (Optional) Run the automated install script which clones the repository (if needed), installs Node.js and pnpm, then installs dependencies and builds the project.
-It will prompt for your OpenAI API key and desired port if they are not supplied:
+It will prompt for your OpenAI API key, WhatsApp credentials and desired port if they are not supplied:

    ```bash
    ./scripts/install_chatbot_server.sh [target-dir] [OPENAI_API_KEY] [PORT]